wpliu25/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Final:    3 layers were used to decrease fully connection layers from 400->320->120->84->43
 * Which parameters were tuned?
 How were they adjusted and why?
 I adjusted the learning rate slightly from 0.001 to 0.0009 which made a small improvement.
 This might be due to small step size, as imposed by the learning rate to
 * What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
 2 convolutional layers should first learn to recognize edges then shape, respectively.
 This was hypothesized to work well as significant features of road signs.

 If a well known architecture was chosen:
 (see above regarding LeNet)
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images